I.18 Types of reports

 Annual statistical reports are due in the Office of Accreditation by December 1.
+If December 1 falls on a Saturday or Sunday, the reports are due on the first weekday following the weekend.
 The statistical elements requested include information such as student and faculty demographics and program finances.
 The COA reviews these reports to analyze trends in individual programs and in library and information studies education in general.
 The Office for Accreditation and the COA cooperate with ALISE in collecting these statistical data.

 The COA reviews statistical reports annually at its regularly scheduled spring meeting, usually in mid-April.
 Normally, the COA only acknowledges receipt of a program’s statistical report.
 If a report is incomplete or contains information or trends that warrant explanation, the COA may request further information or may require a special report.